t-russ/2x2-rubik-solver/README.md

 For IDA* solver (`idaStar`), a pruning table must be chosen as the second parameter; 4 tables of different depths are available, or the user can generate a table of chosen depth using `prune(n)`, where n is the desired depth.

+Note that `iterativeDeepening` is considerably slower than `idaStar` when using high-depth pruning tables.

 </p>